Code-Institute-Submissions/Meet-The-Adventure/README.md

 ## Responsinator

 ### Hamburger Menu
-1. I would like the hamburger menu on the smaller devices to be white
+1. OK!
+I would like the hamburger menu on the smaller devices to be white
+- Changed the class to navbar-dark
 2. OK!
 I think I need some javascript for it to work, not so familiar with hamburger menus.
-I looked at some youtube videos and the problem is solved :)
+- I looked at some youtube videos and it was simple copy past thing, so the problem is solved :)

 ### iPad
-1. The post section (Wim Hof and Climbing) needs some sort of @media so the boxes are at the same height.
+1. The post section (Wim Hof and Climbing) needs some sort of @media so the boxes are at the same height in this size.

 ### Phone Contact
-1. the icons are not centerd, use @media ?
+1. the icons are not centerd in the form in phone size, use @media ?

 ___________________________________________________
 ## Look & Feel